temporalio/documentation/docs-src/cloud/how-to-setup-export.md

 **How to configure Workflow History Export**

-You can use either use the [Temporal Cloud UI](#using-temporal-cloud-ui) or [tcld](#using-tcld) to configure the Workflow History Export.
+You can use either the [Temporal Cloud UI](#using-temporal-cloud-ui) or [tcld](#using-tcld) to configure the Workflow History Export.

 ### Using Temporal Cloud UI

-The following steps guides you through setting up Workflow History Export using the Temporal Cloud UI.
+The following steps guide you through setting up Workflow History Export using the Temporal Cloud UI.

 ![](/img/export-sink-ui.png)

 The Temporal Cloud UI provides two ways for configuring Workflow History Export:

 - [Automated setup](#automated-setup) (recommended): The Cloud UI launches the AWS CloudFormation Console to create a stack, with write permission to the S3 bucket.
-- [Manual setup](#manual-setup): The Cloud UI provides a CloudFormation template for user’s to use to manually configure a CloudFormation stack.
+- [Manual setup](#manual-setup): The Cloud UI provides a CloudFormation template for users to manually configure a CloudFormation stack.

 #### Automated setup